 Alfa-A Molasses Free – added herbs to tempt the fussiest of horses

-A fully balanced fibre feed based on alfalfa with high specification ingredients to promote gut health.
-Healthy Tummy contains Protexin In-Feed Formula which supplies prebiotics and yeast to maintain gut health.
-A high specification of vitamins and minerals, including B vitamins plus additional magnesium and calcium are included.
+This is a nutritionally balanced fibre feed based on alfalfa with high specification ingredients to promote gut health.
+Healthy Tummy contains ADM Protexin In-Feed Formula which supplies prebiotics and yeast to maintain gut health.
+A high specification of vitamins and minerals, including B vitamins, plus additional magnesium and calcium are included.
 A tasty herbal blend aids palatability whilst a light rapeseed oil coating has been included for slow-release energy and coat shine.

-- Feed your horse little and often: choose high-fibre, non-heating feeds.
+- Feed your horse little and often: choose conditioning feeds high in fibre and non-heating.

-- Ensure hay or haylage is of good quality – sweet-smelling, free from dust/mould spores.
+- Ensure hay or haylage is of good quality – sweet-smelling, free from dust or mould spores.

-- Try to allow your horse ad-lib access to a forage source such as hay or haylage, especially when stabled.
+- Try to allow your horse ad-lib access to a forage source such as hay, haylage or a Dengie forage replacer especially when stabled.

 - Feed your horse a yeast culture to encourage efficient fibre digestion in the hind gut.

 - Make sure vitamin and mineral requirements are being met.
-If necessary, top up with a broad-spectrum supplement such as Dengie Performance Vits & Mins or a balancer such as Dengie Performance+ Balancer.
+If necessary, top up with a broad-spectrum supplement or a balancer.

 If you would like the Dengie nutrition team to review your horse or pony’s diet to review their specific needs and to ensure they are receiving suitable conditioning fibre feeds, get in touch with the team here at Dengie.
 Call our feed line, today!